Praga E.114: Design and development

 Early aircraft were powered by a 29 kW (36 hp) Aeronca E-113 air-cooled, boxer two-cylinder engine mounted in the extreme nose with its cylinders exposed.
-Early production aircraft replaced the US-built Aeronca with a very similar Czechoslovakian engine, also built by Praga, called the Praga B. Later the similar but more powerful Praga B2 was fitted and from 1936 this was replaced in turn by the four-cylinder Praga D producing 49/55 kW (65/74 hp), with each pair of exposed cylinders merged into a single housing for lower drag.
+Early production aircraft replaced the US-built Aeronca with a very similar Czechoslovak engine, also built by Praga, called the Praga B. Later the similar but more powerful Praga B2 was fitted and from 1936 this was replaced in turn by the four-cylinder Praga D producing 49/55 kW (65/74 hp), with each pair of exposed cylinders merged into a single housing for lower drag.
 Aircraft with this engine were referred to as E.114D.

 As well as benefiting from more power, the E.114D had other enhancements.
 The ailerons were balanced, improving the stall characteristics; the vertical surfaces were increased in area and given a more angular profile with a non-balanced rudder.

 The last E.114 variant involving an engine change was the E.114M, fitted with a 49 kW (65 hp) Walter Mikron III four-cylinder inverted inline engine.
 The full cowling changed the look of the nose considerably and increased the length by 510 mm (20 in).
 The E.114M was the heaviest of the series, with an empty weight of 415 kg (915 lb); the E.114D weighed 330 kg (728 lb).
 The wing carried noticeable dihedral and the E.114M was the only one of its type to have a tailwheel rather than a skid.
 It was the fastest of the type, with a maximum speed of 185 km/h (115 mph).

 The E.115 appeared in 1937 with significant changes to the wing.
 The span was only slightly reduced (by 200 mm or 7.9 in) but continuous taper reduced the area by 20%.
 The ailerons were fabric covered.
 It could be powered by either the Praga B or D and was noticeably faster than earlier variants, even with the smaller engine.
 The E.115 also had a revised undercarriage, with single, streamlined steel struts hinged to the lower fuselage braced by rods to the centre section.
 The wheels were spatted and the legs sprung with bungee cord inside the fuselage.